paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-005-functions-and-powers.md

 #### Prior Provisions
 A prior section 505 was renumbered [section 2734 of this title](./chapter-027-pay-allowances-awards-and-other-rights-and-benefits.md#section-2734).

 Another prior section 505, act Aug.
 4, 1949, ch.
 393, 63 Stat.
 537, related to escorts to the place of burial for the bodies of deceased Coast Guard personnel, prior to repeal by act July 15, 1954, ch.
 507, § 14(c)(5), 68 Stat.
-481. For provisions relating to recovery, care, and disposition of the remains of deceased personnel of the uniformed services and deceased civilian personnel.
-See [section 1481 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1481&num=0&edition=prelim), Armed Forces.
+481. For provisions relating to recovery, care, and disposition of the remains of deceased personnel of the uniformed services and deceased civilian personnel, see [section 1481 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1481&num=0&edition=prelim), Armed Forces.

 #### Amendments
 2018—Pub.
 L. 115–282 renumbered [section 632 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section632&num=0&edition=prelim) as this section.